This post may contain affiliate links. Thanks for your support!

 It’s a great homeschool day when kids make a discovery.
 Even if they don’t discover it for themselves, it’s nice to see what others have discovered and sometimes it inspires other ideas for the kids to try.

 Any one of these things will make a great day of homeschooling.
 Many times more than one takes place in a day.
 But, they all don’t have to happen on the same day for it to be a great homeschool day.
-What sorts of things make your homeschool day?

 Be sure to visit some other iHomeschool Network bloggers for a peek at the summer plans for other families!